Vantiq/vantiq-extension-sources/extjsdk/README.md

 Notifications are JSON messages that the source will pass on to any Vantiq rules saying `WHEN MESSAGE ARRIVES FROM SOURCE <source name>`.
 To send one, simply call `client.sendNotification(<object to be sent>)`, which will translate the message into JSON and add everything Vantiq needs to recognize the message.
+Note that neither `List` or array objects can be sent as notifications.

 #### <a name="queryResponse" id="queryResponse"></a>Query Responses
 Query responses are responses to a `SELECT` request from Vantiq that targets a source, and can either be a Map or an